Anthropologist launches ambitious archaeological expedition in Iraqi Kurdistan

 Dr. Matney (center) participates in the formal ceremony marking the official start of the archaeological project.
 Also pictured: Nader Babakr, the director of the Erbil Directorate of Antiquities and Heritage (left), and Kaifi Mustafa Ali, the director general of Antiquities and Heritage for the Kurdish Regional Government (right).

 Dr. Timothy Matney, a professor in the Department of Anthropology in the Buchtel College of Arts & Sciences at The University of Akron (UA), has embarked on an exciting new archaeological journey.
 On Aug.
-20, 2023, Matney signed a five-year agreement with the general directorate of Antiquities and Heritage in Erbil, Iraqi Kurdistan, to lead an international team of team of U.S., Canadian, British, German and Iraqi archaeologists in exploring the agrarian economy of the Assyrian Empire (c.
+20, 2023, Matney signed a five-year agreement with the general directorate of Antiquities and Heritage in Erbil, Iraqi Kurdistan, to lead an international team of U.S., Canadian, British, German and Iraqi archaeologists in exploring the agrarian economy of the Assyrian Empire (c.
 900-600 B.C.).

 The project, aptly named the Sebittu Project, seeks to shed light on the ancient agricultural backbone of the Assyrian Empire by excavating seven small farming villages in the vicinity of Erbil.
 These villages, once vital to the empire's economy, have remained underexplored from an archaeological perspective.
 Their excavations run until mid-September, with plans for two-month-long field seasons annually through 2027.

 The Sebittu Project is supported by grants from UA's Faculty Research Committee, the Wenner-Gren Foundation for Anthropological Research, and the British Institute for the Study of Iraq.

 A Unique Approach